langchain-ai/langchain/README.md

 ## 💁 Contributing

-As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.
+As an open-source project in a rapidly developing field, we enthusiastically welcome contributions, whether they come in the form of new features, enhanced infrastructure, or improved documentation.

 For detailed information on how to contribute, see [here](.github/CONTRIBUTING.md).